nextstrain/avian-flu/README.md

 ## Building

 All 32 builds (4 subtypes x 8 segments) can be built by running `snakemake`.
+This pipeline starts by downloading data from a private S3 bucket and the appropriate credentials are required; see below for how to use locally ingested files.
 For rapid AWS rebuild run as:

 ```bash
 nextstrain build --aws-batch --aws-batch-cpus 16 --aws-batch-memory 28800 . --jobs 16